robinske/personal-site/_posts/2016-07-15-monads-part-2-the-free-monad.markdown

 <div class="line"></div>

 I had heard a lot of things about the `Free Monad` and never really understood what it was, so did the research that led me here.
-Without the energy or desire to learn category theory, I wanted to grasp the mechanics within the Scala ecosystem and the reasoning behind its use.
+I wanted to grasp the mechanics within the Scala ecosystem and the reasoning behind its use.
 Again, we start with Monoids...

 ## Free Monoids